-It should be noted that the Authority and Reclamation could decide to approve a version of one of these alternatives that incorporates elements from one or multiple alternatives, as long as all environmental effects are fully analyzed.
+It should be noted that the Authority and Reclamation could decide to approve a version of one of these alternatives that incorporates elements from one or multiple alternatives.
 For example, the Authority and Reclamation could approve a version of Alternative 2 (with a 1.3-MAF reservoir) that incorporates the bridge component of Alternative 1.
 In this way, the evaluation of Alternatives 1, 2, and 3 incorporates a variety of options.

-Due to both the additional anadromous fish benefits of the Project and the increased availability of federal funding for infrastructure projects (see Volume 3, Chapter 3, Master Response 2, Alternatives Description and Baseline), Alternative 3 is the Authority's preferred alternative and is the proposed project under CEQA.
-Reclamation has identified Alternative 3 as being the NEPA preferred alternative.
+Due to the availability of federal funding (see Volume 3, Chapter 3, Master Responses, Master Response 2, Alternatives Description and Baseline), Alternative 3 is the Authority's preferred alternative and is the proposed project under CEQA.